This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 Advanced parameters

-You can further customize your Kafka Connect by using advanced parameters.
-See our Kafka Connect - Advanced Parameters References guide for more information on the supported parameters.
+You can further customize your Kafka® Connect by using advanced parameters.
+See our Kafka® Connect - Advanced parameters references guide for more information on the supported parameters.

 Logs and metrics

 Logs and metrics are available through the Control Panel and the API.
-Additionally, cross-service integration can be configured to leverage your logs and metrics in other Cloud Database services.
-You could then view your Kafka Connect logs in OpenSearch and metrics in Grafana (metrics have to be exported first in a time series compatible engine such as PostgreSQL).
-See our Cloud Databases - Cross Service Integration guide for more information.
+Additionally, cross-service integration can be configured to leverage your logs and metrics in other Cloud Databases and Analytics services.
+You could then view your Kafka® Connect logs in OpenSearch™ and metrics in Dashboards service (metrics have to be exported first in a time series compatible engine such as PostgreSQL®).
+See our Set up a service integration guide for more information.

 - Logs retention: 1000 lines of logs